Free FAFSA Guide

 The Confirmation Page may also be used to transfer parents' information into the FAFSA of the student’s siblings, saving some time.

 Each time a student makes FAFSA on the Web corrections, a new Confirmation Page will be available which will reflect the changes.

 Students should keep a copy of all forms they submit and copies of all documentation used to complete those forms.

-Students should review the electronic SAR Acknowledgment or paper Student Aid Report (SAR) which will arrive within a week or two after the FAFSA has been filed.
-If the SAR does not arrive within three weeks, call 1-800-4-FED-AID (1-800-433-3243) or log in to www.fafsa.ed.gov to inquire about the status of the student’s FAFSA.
+You should review your electronic SAR Acknowledgment or paper Student Aid Report (SAR) which will arrive within a week or two after the FAFSA has been filed.
+If you provided an email, it may show up in your inbox faster.
+If your SAR does not arrive within three weeks, call 1-800-4-FED-AID (1-800-433-3243) or log in to www.fafsa.ed.gov to inquire about the status of the student’s FAFSA.
 The SAR summarizes the information the family provided on the FAFSA.
 Each school listed on the SAR will receive an electronic copy of the information on the SAR.
 Make any necessary corrections using the student’s FSA ID.

-After students have been admitted to one or more colleges, they should watch for financial aid award notifications.
+If you have been admitted to one or more colleges, you should watch for financial aid award notifications.
 These notifications are sometimes called financial aid award letters or packages and will list the grant, scholarship, work-study, and loan amounts the student might be eligible to receive.
 The award letter may arrive by email or postal mail.

-If the family’s financial circumstances have changed after the student completes the FAFSA and other required financial aid documents, the student or parents should contact the financial aid office at each school as soon as possible to request a professional judgment review, sometimes called a financial aid appeal.
+If your family’s financial circumstances have changed after you submitted your FAFSA, you shoud at each school as soon as possible to request a professional judgment review or a financial aid appeal.